SimonHansul/DEBBase.jl/paper/paper.md

 ### Example simulations of the ABM

 To take this to the population-level, in principle only need to change the simulator.
-Instead of `DEBODE.simulator`, we call `AgentBased.simulator`. <br>
+Instead of `DEBODE.simulator`, we call `DEBABM.simulator`. <br>

 For simulations of population dynamics we will tpyically want to include individual variability, which is done through the zoom factor `Z` (see model description for details). <br>
 In addition, we might want to adjust some global parameters (longer simulation timespan and higher food input rate), by modify the `glb`-entries. <br>
 Since the ABM is always stochastic, it is also a good idea to run repeated simulations.
 This can be done by manually writing a for loop, or with the `@replicates` macro.

 ```
-using DEBBase.AgentBased, DataFrames, Distributions
+using DEBBase.DEBABM, DataFrames, Distributions

 p = Params()
 p.glb.t_max = 56 # adjust simulated timespan